-Perspective | How communicating, connecting with your kids could help them avoid addiction
+Perspective | After a decade of alcoholism, I’m working to make sure my boys don’t repeat my mistakes

 Start early.
 Twenty-nine percent of 12-to 14-year-olds say they have close friends who use substances.
 That percentage rises to 61 percent by ages 15 to 17.
 Begin your long-term education in substance use and abuse with general talk about their health and safety, then, as they mature, get into the specifics of substance use beginning with the substances they are most likely to encounter early, such as nicotine and alcohol, and progressing on to the health and legal ramifications of harder drugs as well as the effects of these substances on the brain and mood.

 Listen.
 No, really.
 It’s that simple.
 Your willingness to listen can be far more important than the things you say, at least when it comes to showing your support, love and respect for young children and teens.
+(In some cases, wings help.)

 Create opportunities.
 Discussions about healthy behaviors don’t just happen on their own.
 Plan for them, seize opportunities for discussion and realize that perfect opportunities hardly ever arise.
 Use the moments you have, when you have them.

-Now is always preferable to later.
-Talking about personal health and safety is hard, whether you are discussing drugs, sex, consent, mental health, self-injury or a family history of substance use, and it is not going to magically become easier tomorrow, next week or next year.
-Talk now.

-Keep it up.
+Then keep it up.
 The most effective school- and community-based prevention programs start in elementary school and continue into early adulthood, so your family prevention program should, too.
 The topic of substance use should be frequently discussed and evolve at an age-appropriate level as your kids grow up.

 The more you talk, the easier it gets.
 Frequency normalizes difficult conversations.
 We talk about substance use and abuse most weeks in our home, and those discussions have become as easy as talking about good nutrition.
+(Take wings, for example.)

 I have so little time with my kids these days, and it’s getting difficult to lay claim to more.
 I plan to make the most of the time I have left, though, and fill it with as many dinners, discussions and stacks of colorful wooden animals as I can.